0xPikapool/website/docs/welcome/why-pikapool.md

 | Public       | 226          | 226          | 0.27 ETH           | 2           |
 | Early Access | 767          | 601          | 0.001 ETH          | 1468        |

 Look at that public mint...
 226 NFT's minted in 2 blocks with an average gas cost of 0.27 ETH per transaction!
-Let's clear, this is not a *bad* thing.
+This isn't inherently a bad thing.
 GM.Studio has built a trustworthy brand supporting top-level artists.
 They've earned this response.
 How did this impact the average gas cost surrounding the mint though?
 Check out the graph below.

 ![Surrounding Mint](/img/catharsis-surrounding-mint.png)

-Damn!
-I bet you can guess in which blocks the mint was happening.
-Think this is a coincidence?
 Here's the same graph, but the blocks containing a mint have been removed.

 ![Surrounding Mint](/img/catharsis-mint-removed.png)